-Pursuant to the underlying Purchase and Sale Agreement for each of the Properties, the closing was to occur within 30 days of the Court's Order approving the sale.
+Pursuant to the underlying Purchase and Sale Agreement for each of the Properties, the closings were to occur within 30 days of the Court's Order approving the sale.
 Following execution of each Purchase and Sale Agreement, the Receiver prepared and filed a motion seeking Court approval of the sale of the respective property as well as the proposed procedures to comply with 28 U.S.C. § 2001 and close the sale.
-Since the beginning of the Receivership through the end of the Reporting Period, six of seven sale motions have been granted by the Court, and the motion for the 201 Property remained pending.
-See Docs.
-32-33, 40-42, 69
+As of the end of the Reporting Period, all the Properties had been approved for sale by the Court and closed.
+(See Docs.
+32-33, 40-42, 69, and 78.)

-Following the Court's approval of a property sale, the Receiver then published notice of the proposed sale in the county where the respective Property was located.
-The notice advised any prospective buyers of their ability to submit a bona fide offer pursuant to 28 U.S.C. § 2001 within ten (10) days of the publication of the notice.
-For each of the six Properties for which the Court has approved the proposed sale, the Receiver did not receive any timely submitted bona fide offers and proceeded to work with the prospective buyers to prepare for closing.
+Following the Court's approval of a property sale, the Receiver published notice of the proposed sale in the county where the respective Property was located.7 The notice advised any prospective buyers of their ability to submit a bona fide offer pursuant to 28 U.S.C. § 2001 within ten (10) days of the publication of the notice.
+The Receiver did not receive any timely submitted bona fide offers and proceeded to work with the prospective buyers to prepare for closing.